 Very occasionally a parent may wish to exercise the right to withdraw their child from all or part of RE.
-In this case the school might wish to try to discuss the matter with the parents:
+In this case the school would wish to try to discuss the matter with the parents:

-- to make sure that their request is based on a clear understanding of what RE involves, and - to make practical arrangements for the supervision of the pupil
+- to make sure that their request is based on a clear understanding of what RE involves, and - to make practical arrangements for the supervision of the pupil (which will be planned on a case by case basis)

 If the parents still wish the pupil to be withdrawn then this right should be freely exercisable.
-Parents are not obliged to give reasons and the school is responsible for supervising the pupil.